Summer picnic steak salad

 A picnic is one of those elusive, mysterious things that, like a unicorn, no one is really sure if it actually exists.
-When I see pictures of wicker baskets and blankets at the beach or in a field with utensils and plates and elaborate cheese spreads (or the best I ever saw: fried chicken - what? - it's difficult to eat in any setting) and champagne flutes spilling over with bubbly, all I think about is the sand that is ever so slightly dusting the cheese board whenever anyone shifts their body an inch, not having enough hands to hold a glass and a plate and cut a piece of cheese or attack my greasy fried chicken situation without a sink to wash my hands in sight, and also keep the hair out of my face, and all those weird tiny bugs that are crawling in and around the food and the humans.
-Am I alone in this?
-It’s always “wow that looks amazing, but is it actually?”
+When I see pictures of wicker baskets and blankets at the beach or in a field with utensils and plates and elaborate spreads with champagne flutes spilling over with bubbly, all I think about is the sand that is ever so slightly dusting the cheese board whenever anyone shifts their body an inch, not having enough hands to hold a glass and a plate and cut my food and also keep the hair out of my face, and all those weird tiny bugs that are crawling in and around the food and the humans.
+That's why I've been determined to figure out the secrets to easy, but elevated picnicking.

 So we threw together this salad and put it in a huge Tupperware container (why didn’t I take a sexy picture of it?), along with the sliced steak in a smaller container and the dressing in a mason jar.
 We also brought a couple of different beers to share (and we remembered to bring a bottle opener, #blessed).
 We also brought cloth napkins because it was so easy to wrap them up in the blanket after to be washed (plus you know I’m just a sucker for pretty cloth napkins).
 Unbreakable wooden salad bowls, forks and knives.
 Done!